-This QHSE Code has been specifically prepared for small business in response to a demand by governments and major customers such as the Oil Industry International Exploration and Production Forum (E&P Forum), to manage operational control, workplace safety and pollution control.
-Businesses who are certified against the QHSE Code can demonstrate to their customers an ability to identify, analyse and manage quality, workplace safety and environmental impacts under a management system which is audited and certified by an independent, third party certification body.
+This QHSE Code has been specifically prepared for smaller organisations in response to a demand by governments and major customers to manage operational control, workplace safety and pollution control.
+Organisations who are certified against the QHSE Code can demonstrate to their customers an ability to identify, analyse and manage quality, workplace safety and environmental impacts under a management system which is audited and certified by an independent, third-party certification body.
 Importantly, they also demonstrate the ability to reliably work with larger organisations who have achieved certification against the international standards.
 Appropriately certified organisations may exhibit the TQCSI QHSE Code certification mark.